11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 .1 All schedules, scheduled games and ALLIANCE Playdown and Playoff series must be completed as per the final agreed contract.
 Failure to comply with said contracts may result in sanctions to team officials, local associations and causes the team to be ineligible for any remaining play.

 .2 All regular season games that have no impact on the final league standings must be played prior to the conclusion of playdown dates.
-Games that impact the standings must be played prior to the start of playdowns and playoffs, upon of approval of the ALLIANCE Structure Committee Chair.
+Games that impact the standings must be played prior to the start of playdowns and playoffs, upon approval of the ALLIANCE Structure Committee Chair.

-11.15 Playdown Format for U18 AAA Hockey:
+11.14 Playdown Format for U18 AAA Hockey:

-Quarter Finals 1st vs 8th best 3 of 5
+Quarter Finals: 1st vs 8th best 3 of 5

 2nd vs 7th best 3 of 5